Tourist Information for Holidays on Aitutaki Island

 Flights to Aitutaki

-Air Rarotonga is the only airline servicing Aitutaki Island.
-Most flights arrive from Rarotonga although there are some flights also connecting to/from Atiu.
-There are around 6 flights per day with a reduced service on Sunday. please book flights via the Air Raro website.
+Air Rarotonga is the only airline flying to Aitutaki Island.
+Most flights connect through Rarotonga, with some services also linking to Atiu.
+There are around six flights per day, with a reduced schedule on Sundays.
+Book flights directly via the Air Rarotonga website.

 Aitutaki Airport & Transfers

-Aitutaki Airport may be one of the smallest airports you'll ever visit.
-There's a small café, toilets and an ATM.
-Our villa manager meets all guest's at the airport with a welcome lie (flower garland) and transfers guests in our air-conditioned van to the villas with a quick island orientation along the way pointing out local shops and restaurants.
+Aitutaki Beach Villas is about a ten-minute drive from Aitutaki Airport — one of the most endearingly small airports you'll ever pass through.
+There's a small café, toilets and an ATM on-site.
+Our villa manager meets all guests at the airport with a welcome lei (a traditional flower garland) and transfers everyone to the villas in our air-conditioned van, with a short orientation drive along the way pointing out the nearest shops and restaurants.

 Can I leave luggage?